sohsoh5/tableuploader/README.md

 ```
 - Enter a single VCL snippet to delete (optional).
 - Check box for version activation if one is created and it is desired.
-- Click upload files and wait a few seconds for it to complete.
+- Click upload files and wait a few moments for it to complete.
+100 entries can take seconds while thousands can take a minute or two.

 ## Tips and Caveats